Iankulani/accurate-spider-bot-v0.0.1/README.md

 Useful for simulated attack labs in cybersecurity education.

-4. HTTP/HTTPS Flood Detection
+## 4. HTTP/HTTPS Flood Detection

-Detects excessive GET/POST requests targeting web servers.
+* Detects excessive GET/POST requests targeting web servers.

-Differentiates between legitimate traffic and malicious flooding.
+* Differentiates between legitimate traffic and malicious flooding.

-Ideal for web security training and operational monitoring.
+* Ideal for web security training and operational monitoring.

-5. Telegram Integration
+## 5. Telegram Integration

-Receive real-time alerts on Telegram.
+* Receive real-time alerts on Telegram.

-Fire commands remotely via Telegram chat.
+* Fire commands remotely via Telegram chat.

-Start/stop monitoring modules and view logs remotely.
+* Start/stop monitoring modules and view logs remotely.

-Secure and convenient for remote management.
+* Secure and convenient for remote management.

-6. Remote Command Execution
+## 6. Remote Command Execution

-Start or stop monitoring modules.
+* Start or stop monitoring modules.

-View system status and logs.
+* View system status and logs.

-Trigger diagnostic and response actions.
+* Trigger diagnostic and response actions.

-Fully interactive for hands-on cyber defense training.
+* Fully interactive for hands-on cyber defense training.

-7. User-Friendly Interface
+## 7. User-Friendly Interface

-Modern and visually appealing theme.
+* Modern and visually appealing theme.

-Clear threat visualization and organized logs.
+* Clear threat visualization and organized logs.

-Cybersecurity-focused aesthetics for improved learning experience.
+* Cybersecurity-focused aesthetics for improved learning experience.

-Use Cases
+**Use Cases**

-Military Cybersecurity Training: Realistic simulations of network attacks and reconnaissance.
+* Military Cybersecurity Training: Realistic simulations of network attacks and reconnaissance.

-Universities & Academic Institutions: Hands-on labs for students in network security, ethical hacking, and cybersecurity courses.
+* Universities & Academic Institutions: Hands-on labs for students in network security, ethical hacking, and cybersecurity courses.

-Lecturers & Trainers: Demonstrate real-time threat detection in classrooms and labs.
+* Lecturers & Trainers: Demonstrate real-time threat detection in classrooms and labs.

-Cyber Training Centers (CTC): Red/Blue team exercises, SOC simulations, and incident response drills.
+* Cyber Training Centers (CTC): Red/Blue team exercises, SOC simulations, and incident response drills.

-Security and Ethical Use
+* Security and Ethical Use

 Accurate Spider Bot v0.0.1 is intended strictly for:

-Defensive cybersecurity
+* Defensive cybersecurity

-Educational and training purposes
+* Educational and training purposes

-Authorized network monitoring
+* Authorized network monitoring

 ⚠️ Warning: Use only on networks you own or have explicit permission to test.
 Misuse for unauthorized attacks is illegal and unethical.